-+++ FOR TESTING PURPOSES ONLY - DO NOT USE IN PRODUCTION +++
++++ FOR TESTING PURPOSES - NOT YET RELEASED FOR PRODUCTION +++

 In order to ensure that an electronic submission can be technically processed a technical validation of an electronic submission is recommended.
 ECPA supplies a validation engine called eSubmission validator that is capable of validating both CADDY-xml and GHSTS dossiers.